MuchiriAndrew/Space-Tourism/README.md

-## Sunnyside landing page
+## Space Tourism Website

-A landing page made using React and Bootstrap
+A website made using React, Bootstrap and Framer Motion

-Hosted the page on Render: https://space-tourism-lxuk.onrender.com/
+Hosted the site on Render: https://space-tourism-lxuk.onrender.com/

 ## Design Preview